 Ms. Sotelo has participated in many medical and philanthropic missions to Peru with her family.
 Ms. Sotelo lives in Miami with her husband and three children.

-Ms. Sotelo guides international clients who seek to minimize their exposure to United States estate taxes.
+Ms. Sotelo has experience guiding international clients who seek to minimize their exposure to United States estate taxes.

 She has substantial experience in establishing and obtaining tax-exempt status for not-for-profit organizations, as well as providing ongoing legal advice to such organizations.